 Open programs

 This fund supports Queensland-based game developers travelling to games industry markets, conventions and conferences to attract support and finance for their projects.
-Funding covers flights, accommodation, ground travel and event registration for developers taking projects to markets nationally or internationally.
+Funding covers flights, accommodation, ground travel and event registration for developers taking projects to markets either nationally or internationally.

 Grant information is sourced from official government websites and updated regularly.
 Always verify current eligibility and deadlines before applying.